 You'll first be invited for screening between the ages of 50 and 52.
 If you are aged between 50 and 69 and you have not yet been offered an appointment, contact BreastCheck directly.

 If you are outside of the target age group and avail of breast screening in a private hospital, you will have to pay for the service.

 If you have any concerns regarding breast cancer, have a family history of breast cancer or symptoms you are worried about, you should contact your GP who will, if appropriate, refer you to the symptomatic breast services in your area.

-BreastCheck compiles a register of women eligible for screening from information supplied by the Department of Social Protection, General Medical Services and private health insurance providers.
-You can check if you are on the BreastCheck register.
+BreastCheck compile and maintain a register of women eligible for screening.
+Your details should automatically be on the register.
+You can check if you are on the BreastCheck register online.

-If, having searched the database, you are on not on the register, you will then have an option to register.
+If you are on not on the register, you will have an option to register.

 Contact BreastCheck on freephone 1800 45 45 55 for further information.